 The Health Assessment Lab performs interdisciplinary research integrating the fields of biomedical engineering, clinical laboratory science, ergonomics, exercise Physiology, nutrition, nursing and physical therapy.

-The Center for International Security & Forensics Education & Research (i-SAFER) advances the knowledge and practice of information assurance and digital forensics through research, education and outreach.
+The Center for Internet Security & Forensics Education & Research (i-SAFER) advances the knowledge and practice of information assurance and digital forensics through research, education and outreach.

 Materials Characterization Lab is the university's central instrumentation facility for the characterization of materials.
 It is available to the entire UMass Lowell research community and industrial collaborators.